 Let’s dive into the particular things to know before visiting Australia.
 When you come to the Aussieland, do:

-• Spend enough time to learn about the most important and interesting things about Australia, which are all directly connected to the Traditional Owners of the land — Aboriginal and Torres Strait Islander peoples.
-Remember to be respectful though, and follow the guidelines every indigenous place has put in place.
+- Spend enough time to learn about the most important and interesting things about Australia, which are all directly connected to the Traditional Owners of the land — Aboriginal and Torres Strait Islander peoples.
+Remember to be respectful though, and follow the guidelines every indigenous site has put in place.

 To make your life in Australia easier, don’t: